Knute Rockne: Early life

 After Rockne graduated from high school, he took a job as a mail dispatcher with the post office in Chicago for four years.
 His clerk's salary was $600 in 1907 and $900 in 1909.
 When he was 22, he had saved enough money to continue his education.
 He was admitted to the University of Notre Dame in Indiana to finish his schooling.
-Rockne excelled as a football end there, winning All-American honors in 1913.
+Rockne excelled as a football end there, winning second team All-American honors in 1913.
 In track and field, he competed in the pole vault, long jump, shot put, and 880 yard run.["Biography for Knute Rockne"].
 Rockne also worked as a lifeguard at the Cedar Point park in Sandusky, Ohio in the summer of 1913.

 Rockne helped to transform the college game in a single contest.
 On November 1, 1913, the Notre Dame squad stunned the highly regarded Army team 35–13 in a game played at West Point.
 Led by quarterback Charlie "Gus" Dorais and Rockne, the Notre Dame team attacked the Cadets with an offense that featured both the expected powerful running game but also long and accurate downfield forward passes from Dorais to Rockne.
 This game was not the "invention" of the forward pass, but it was the first major contest in which a team used the forward pass regularly throughout the game.